Gabriel Sherman: Career

+In May 2018, it was announced that Sherman would write the screenplay for the film The Apprentice.
+The film, which had its world premiere at the 77th Cannes Film Festival on May 20, 2024 and was nominated for a Palme d'Or, examines Donald Trump's career as a real estate businessman in New York in the 1970s and 1980s.

 Personal life

 In 2011, Sherman married Jennifer Stahl in a Jewish ceremony.
 Stahl is an editor at ProPublica.
 Formerly, she was a fact-checker at The New Yorker magazine.
 She is a graduate of Princeton University and was a Fulbright Scholar in classical and German literature at Freie Universität Berlin in Germany, from 2004 to 2005.
+As of 2018, Sherman lives in New York City.